NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 * `output_label_file_name`: String, the file to which the evaluation labels will be writen.
 The order of the labels are the same as that of the prediction results, but may be different with the order of the samples in the dataset.
 There is NO default value and it should be specified by users.

 ## Inference API ##
-For HugeCTR inference API, the core data structures are `InferenceParams` and `InferenceSession`.
-Please refer to [Inference Framework](https://gitlab-master.nvidia.com/dl/hugectr/hugectr_inference_backend/-/blob/main/docs/user_guide.md#inference-framework) to get informed of the hierarchy of HugeCTR inference implementation.
+For HugeCTR inference API, the core data structures are `InferenceParams` and `InferenceModel`.
+They are designed and implemented for the purpose of multi-GPU offline inference.
+Please refer to [HugeCTR Backend](https://github.com/triton-inference-server/hugectr_backend) if online inference with Triton is needed.

 Please **NOTE** that Inference API requires a configuration JSON file of the model graph, which can derived from the `Model.graph_to_json()` method.
+Besides, `model_name` within `CreateSolver` should be specified during training in order to correctly dump the JSON file.

 ### **InferenceParams** ###
 #### **InferenceParams class**
 ```bash
 hugectr.inference.InferenceParams()
 ```
 `InferenceParams` specifies the parameters related to the inference.
-An `InferenceParams` instance is required to initialize the `InferenceSession` instance.
+An `InferenceParams` instance is required to initialize the `InferenceModel` instance.

 **Arguments**
 * `model_name`: String, the name of the model to be used for inference.
+It should be consistent with `model_name` specified during training.
 There is NO default value and it should be specified by users.

 * `max_batchsize`: Integer, the maximum batchsize for inference.
+It is the global batch size and should be divisible by the length of `deployed_devices`.
 There is NO default value and it should be specified by users.

 * `hit_rate_threshold`: Float, the hit rate threshold for updating the GPU embedding cache.
 If the hit rate of looking up GPU embedding cahce during inference is below this threshold, then the GPU embedding cache will be updated.
 The threshold should be between 0 and 1.
 There is NO default value and it should be specified by users.